-My Thin Skin and Aging: Hands and Arms Bleeding and Bruising Easily
+My Thin, Aging Skin: Hands and Arms That Bleed and Bruise Easily

 The Sun Takes Its Toll

 Sun-exposed forearms and hands in elderly individuals results in Bateman's purpura, or BP.
 Bruising is caused by blood vessels weakened by sun exposure.
 Ultaviolet light is the causative part of the spectrum.
 Minor impact to the skin can cause bruising.
 Other terms include solar purpura, actinic purpura, and senile purpura.

 My interest in this subject stems from not wanting to limit my activity—which I think is a concern to many people who are aging.
 I don't want to miss out on life because of concerns about banging up my skin.
 Throughout this discussion I want to refer to what happened to me, and how I addressed the problem.

 At 62, I am a classic example of a person who should have taken better care of himself.
 I have lived in Arizona since the age of five.
 Fifty-seven years of improper skin protection has taken its toll.
 I took warnings about using sunscreen with a grain of salt.
 I was too busy to fuss with all of that, I thought!
 More often than not I wore short-sleeved shirts outside in the intense, summer sun.

 Once I reached my 50s, however, I began to notice that very small bumps and bangs could cause deeper cuts and more bleeding than I was accustomed to.
 I began to learn about the concept of thinning skin, and I started to do something to protect myself.